-The REIT's properties are managed by Slate Asset Management L.P. ("Slate") pursuant to the Management Agreement.
-Slate is a Toronto-based commercial real estate investor and asset manager.
-Slate's professionals have extensive experience managing complex real estate transactions in domestic and international markets.
-Slate's team consists of over 75 people with dedicated acquisition, leasing, construction management, finance and taxation teams for its U.S. retail, European retail and Canadian office businesses.
-Due to its relationship with Slate, the REIT does not have any of its own employees.
-Instead, the REIT has trustees and officers, and relies on Slate for services it might otherwise obtain from employees.
+The REIT's properties are managed by Slate Asset Management (Canada) L.P. ("Slate Canada"), a wholly-owned subsidiary of Slate Asset Management L.P. ("SLAM"), pursuant to the Management Agreement.
+SLAM is a Toronto-based commercial real estate investor and asset manager.
+SLAM's professionals have extensive experience managing complex real estate transactions in domestic and international markets.

+SLAM's team consists of over 90 professionals with dedicated acquisition, leasing, in-house legal, construction management, finance and taxation teams for its U.S., European, and Canadian commercial real estate businesses.
+Due to its relationship with Slate Canada, the REIT does not have any of its own employees.
+Instead, the REIT has trustees and officers, and relies on SLAM for services it might otherwise obtain from employees.
 See "Management of the REIT".